AlchlcDvl/TownOfUsReworked/README.md

 In the first phase, all required lists are cleared and all variables are reset.

 At the beginning of the phases 2 to 5, the spawn chances are handled.
 If the spawn chance is greater than 0%, the relevant layer is added to a list.
 If the mode is set to Custom, the same layer is added as many times as set by the count setting.
-For [Lovers](#lovers) and [Rivals](#rivals), they are added twice for each count as they depend on pairs, rather than singluar assignment.
-So setting them to spawn twice means that the list will contain up to 4 instances of Lovers/Rivals.
+For [Lovers](#lovers), [Linked](#linked) and [Rivals](#rivals), they are added twice for each count as they depend on pairs, rather than singluar assignment.
+So setting them to spawn twice means that the list will contain up to 4 instances of that type.

 The list's size is then modified to whatever the Max and Min settings for the specific layer or its alignment or faction (in case of Roles).